Dear Joe,

 Thanks K,

+I am glad you like reading it, because I love writing it.
 I also love building decks.
 But when you talk about decking material, if you ask ten different people, you’ll get ten different answers.
 The first thing that you’ll need to know, and there is no argument here: The structure of your deck will be pressure treated lumber…no question.
 It will not be seen but will need to endure the most hardship of any other part of your deck, damp, dirt, insects and heavy loads will all be factors that will wear and tear on the structure of the deck so it will need to be durable and imperious to the elements, pressure treated is that.

 On top of that, you have choices for decking.
 We’ll talk price first.
 From least to most expensive you have: pressure treated, cedar, wood vinyl composite, and exotic woods.
 Don’t even consider untreated spruce or pine as they lack the preservative qualities of the others.